Is there a foolproof way to verify that a furnace is still good?

 What if I don’t feel confident checking my owner heat exchanger?

-If you want to know the condition of your furnace’s heat exchanger, but don’t feel confident enough to do it yourself there are many local companies that offer fall tune-ups and inspections.
+If you want to know the condition of your furnace’s heat exchanger, but don’t feel confident enough to do it yourself there are many local companies (like boulden brothers) that offer fall tune-ups and inspections.
 Many companies offer an inspection service for around $80.
 However, these include very little, if any, actual cleaning of the furnace and it will typically take them about 30 to 45 minutes.
 This type of program may provide a feeling of confidence in your HVAC equipment but it doesn’t make the furnace run any better.

 A better investment is a complete tune up and cleaning that includes a heat exchanger inspection.
 However, when comparing prices it is important to know that a good tune up should take a technician anywhere from 1 to 2 hours and will include the removal and cleaning of the blower motor, and inspection of ductwork.
 The blower cleaning is critical since a build up of dirt on the blower blades will cause it to use more electricity.
 Don’t be fooled by non-licensed HVAC companies that perform “duct cleaning” on your system, and call it maintenance, they can’t even take your furnace apart to perform the needed critical cleaning to the blower.
 While duct cleaning is needed on residential HVAC systems is should be performed as an added item to a furnace precision tune up never in place of the tune up.